-• Stakeholders - in particular Member States - emphasised several times the need to include chargers for electric cars in the preparatory study and to explore their technical potential and other relevant issues in the context of demand response.

-- The modelling has so far not systematically included the EEA-countries.
+- Stakeholders in particular Member States emphasized several times the need to include chargers for electric cars in the preparatory study and to explore their technical potential and other relevant issues in the context of demand response. - The modelling has so far not systematically included Switzerland, Iceland, Liechtenstein and Norway.
 Given for example the specific situation of Norway (high shares of electrical heating and electric vehicles), it was concluded that it would however be useful to have data of these countries included in the modelling. - The issue of interoperability explored and monitored by the study is more complex than expected and thus required technical follow-up (second phase of the study) beyond the original contract.